theserverlessway/website/content/consulting/_index.md

   * Led the re-write of Serverless from 0.x to 1.x together with a large community of Open Source contributors
   * Talked with and helped many companies, from small teams to large enterprises, with their infrastructure
 * Regular Speaker at Serverless Conferences
-  * [ServerlessConf 2016 London](https://www.youtube.com/watch?v=ygGmigMBVfI) - Getting the most out of the Serverless Framework
+  * ServerlessConf 2016 London - Getting the most out of the Serverless Framework - [Video](https://www.youtube.com/watch?v=ygGmigMBVfI)
-  * [ServerlessConf 2017 Austin](https://www.youtube.com/watch?v=ELlQVTAKc8A) - How Infrastructure Tooling will make or break Serverless Infrastructure
+  * ServerlessConf 2017 Austin - How Infrastructure Tooling will make or break Serverless Infrastructure - [Video](https://www.youtube.com/watch?v=ELlQVTAKc8A) - [Slides](https://speakerdeck.com/flomotlik/how-tooling-will-make-or-break-serverless-infrastructure)
-  * [ServerlessConf 2017 New York](https://nyc.serverlessconf.io/speakers#) - Serverless and Software Craftsmanship
+  * ServerlessConf 2017 New York - Serverless and Software Craftsmanship - [Slides](https://speakerdeck.com/flomotlik/serverless-and-software-craftsmanship)

 ## Get in touch